How to Calculate Your Macros For Fat Loss: Quick Summary

 Carbohydrates

-Carbs are your body’s preferred source of fuel when it’s available.
+Carbs are your body’s preferred source of fuel when they’re available.
 This is especially true during exercise.
 Out of all 3 macros, your body can make energy with carbs much faster than it can with protein or fats.

 When you’re on a cutting diet, many people think you need to cut out carbs.
 This is not true for everyone despite it being a mainstream opinion.